-Canon 1D X Mark II versus Canon 200D
+Canon 1D X Mark II vs 200D

 The Canon EOS-1D X Mark II and the Canon EOS 200D (labelled Canon SL2 in some countries) are two digital cameras that were revealed to the public, respectively, in February 2016 and June 2017.
 Both are DSLR (Digital Single Lens Reflex) cameras that are based on a full frame (1DX Mark II) and an APS-C (200D) sensor.
-The 1DX Mark II has a resolution of 20 megapixel, whereas the 200D provides 24 MP.
+The 1DX Mark II has a resolution of 20 megapixels, whereas the 200D provides 24 MP.